apache/freemarker/README.md

 It's recommended to copy `build.properties.sample` into `build.properties`, and edit its content to fit your system.
-(Although basic jar building should succeeds without the build.properties file too.)
+(Although basic jar building should succeed without the build.properties file too.)

 To build `freemarker.jar`, just issue `ant` in the project root directory, and it should download all dependencies automatically and build `freemarker.jar`.